AlexNisnevich/ProblemBot/README.md

 Create a bot with the same token, add it to a Slack channel.

-You can now ask the bot for problems. by writing something like "May I have a problem?" (to get a problem of random difficulty) or "May I have an easy/medium/hard/very hard problem?"
+You can now ask the bot for problems by writing something like "May I have a problem?" _(to get a problem of random difficulty)_ or "May I have an easy/medium/hard/very hard problem?"